FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/index.md

 Run the tests
 -------------

-Clone this repository, install its vendors, and run PHPUnit:
+Clone this repository, install its vendors, and invoke PHPUnit:
 ```bash
 $ composer install --dev
 $ phpunit